-Last Updated on 22nd October 2024
+Last Updated on 14th October 2025

-Reading Time: 8.9 mins
+Reading Time: 8.5 mins

-Published: October 30, 2024
+Published: October 15, 2025

 Today’s children and young people are engaging with content that would have seemed unbelievable when their parents were their age.
-It can make it difficult for their parents and carers to decide what is ‘age appropriate’ and what is not.
+It can make it difficult for parents and carers to decide what is ‘age appropriate’ and what is not.
 This is especially true for horror, a popular genre that uses the shocking and the scary to impact its viewers.

 We take a look at how the horror genre presents in the digital world, as well as the risks parents, carers, and safeguarding professionals should be aware of.
 Keep reading if you dare…